-You can put hyperlinks in PlanMaker documents and then follow them by clicking with the mouse.
+You can put hyperlinks in your PlanMaker documents and then follow them by clicking with the mouse.

-For example, you can place a link to a website in a document.
+For example, you can place a link to a web page in a document.
 When the user clicks on it, the web browser starts automatically and presents the page.